dcernst/dcernst.github.io/teaching/mat411f16/syllabus.md

 As the semester progresses, it should become clear to you what the expectations are.
 This will be new to many of you and there may be some growing pains associated with it.

 ### Homework ###
 You are allowed and encouraged to work together on homework.
-However, each student is expected to turn in his or her own work.
+However, each student is expected to turn in their own work.
 In general, late homework will *not* be accepted.
 However, you are allowed to turn in three late homework assignments with no questions asked.
 Unless you have made arrangements in advance with me, homework turned in after class will be considered late.
 When doing your homework, I encourage you to use the Elements of Style for Proofs (see Appendix B of the [course notes]({{site.baseurl}}/teaching/mat411f16/materials/) as a reference.
 Your overall homework grade will be worth 20% of your final grade.

 On each homework assignment, please write (i) your name, (ii) name of course, and (iii) Daily/Weekly Homework number.
 You can find the list of assignments on the [homework page]({{site.baseurl}}/teaching/mat411f16/homework/).
 I reserve the right to modify the homework assignments as I see necessary.